Hone skills essential to connect with galleries, curators, critics, and viewers.

 Workshop Fee: $495

-This workshop will help participants hone their writing skills and leave with a broader understanding of the contemporary photography market.
+Hone your writing skills, and leave with a broader understanding of the contemporary photography market.

 Lunch is included for both days, other meals are on your own.
 Lodging is available for $75 per night.